nus-cs2103-AY2223S1/ip/docs/README.md

-unmark -> marks a task as not done in the task list delete -> removes the task from the task list find -> searches for task with the same keyword bye -> end and close the ChatBot
+unmark -> marks a task as not done in the task list delete -> removes the task from the task list find -> searches for task with the same keyword undo -> returns to the state before execution of the previous command bye -> end and close the ChatBot
 ________________________________________
 ```